worldbank/wb-reproducible-research-repository/guidance/AI_reproducibility_guidelines.md

 These guidelines cover ways to improve the reproducibility of AI assisted analytical processes, and how to document use of AI in reproducible research packages.

-Full replication of AI-assisted steps is not possible in the traditional sense, since large language models are non-deterministic, running the same prompt twice may produce different outputs.
+Full replication of AI-assisted steps is not possible in the traditional sense.
+Since large language models are non-deterministic, running the same prompt twice may produce different outputs.
 The goal is therefore **transparency**, not exact replication.

 The standard is: **a reviewer must be able to understand what the AI did, with what inputs, and how the output was validated.**